jkyalo-go/pesapal-demo/README.md

 You may specify the python version when creating the virtual environment as follows `virtualenv -p <python-version> <virtualenv-name>`
 ## 4. Configuration

+Navigate to the project root folder and launch your terminal within the directory.

+Activate the virtual environment using the command `source ./<venv/bin/activate`

+Run `python manage.py makemigrations` to allow Django to propagate changes.

+In order for database and schema creation run the following command `python manage.py migrate`

 ## 5. Usage tips

 [Evataa](http://evataa.com)